 - Hire some of the masters of McDonald’s to streamline your cafes and develop consistent plans.
 They really are the masters of consistency and efficiency.

 - Narrow the focus of your ideas site.
 Baristas donating kidneys, while a nice gesture, has little to do with the quality of my beverage.
 Paying people to sort through this cruft is not the best use of resources.

 Although I could probably write a book on things I’d like changed about Starbucks, I’m just going to list two easy ideas.

 - Stop serving espresso in tall cups with a lid.
-Not only is it a waste of paper, the drink gets cooled too fast.
+Not only is it a waste of paper, but the drink also gets cooled too fast.
 Use those little sample cups that nobody can ever seem to locate.

 - Better quality tea.
 I know the immediate goal is about improving the coffee.
-Believe it or not your tea quality is in worse shape than your coffee.
+Believe it or not, your tea quality is in worse shape than your coffee.
 Peets and Coffee Bean and Tea Leaf have much better tea.
 This means pitching that Tazo tea dust for real loose leaf tea.
 Be sure to include at least one oolong tea.
-And while you are at it, do some research on the proper brewing temperature of tea.
+And while you are at it, do some research on the proper brewing temperature of the tea.
 I can assure you it is not boiling.

 - Don’t offer Free WiFi.
 Free attracts freeloaders.
 People arrive early, buy maybe one drink, and then camp out all day.
 Other customers quickly learn there are no places to sit among the sea of laptops and stop coming.

 Paul Rj Muller, CaffiNation USA (Philadelphia)